Newcastle Quayside

 Bamburgh Castle

-Lindisfarne Priory, located on Holy Island, is a place of spiritual significance and historical intrigue.
-The priory was founded in the 7th century and played a crucial role in the spread of Christianity in the North East.
-The island itself is only accessible at low tide, adding to its mystique.
+Lindisfarne Priory, located on Holy Island, is a site of spiritual significance and historical intrigue.
+Founded in the 7th century, the priory played a crucial role in spreading Christianity.

 Hexham Abbey